 The grounds of the Pascagoula River Audubon Center include two historic cultural elements that have been recognized by the Mississippi Department of Archives and History.
 Specifically, the historic elements of interests include a remnant portion of the historic Pascagoula Street Railway & Power Company trolley line that connected Moss Point and Pascagoula at the turn of the 20th Century, and a 100-plus year old wood-frame building, locally known as the “Scout Hut”, originally constructed as a small “cabin” in or about 1905.
 In addition, we have secured the original octagonal “Ticket Booth” that served the trolley line rail system during its existence.
-The disassembled parts of this structure have been moved to the site and were reconstructed as an interpretive element for visitors to enjoy.
+A replica of this structure has been built on the site and as an interpretive element for visitors to enjoy.
+It featured photographs and artifacts from this part of local history.

 Our site still contains a remnant portion of the historic Pascagoula Street Railway & Power Company trolley line that connected Moss Point and Pascagoula at the turn of the 20th Century, including a 600-foot long footprint of the trolley line itself and portions of the bridge that supported the line over Rhodes Bayou.
 We have utilized this footprint in the form of our drive way leading into the site and the path that supplies access to our boat house, observation deck, and our bayou octagon pier.